alerodriguessf/sertaovivo_dashboard_climatechange/README.md

 ## **Executive Summary**

 This project presents the design and implementation of a multi-criteria prioritization index and an interactive Power BI dashboard to guide the strategic allocation of a USD 60 million climate adaptation grant from the Brazilian Development Bank (BNDES).
-Tasked by the Special Advisory Office, this initiative aimed to create a data-driven framework to identify municipalities most vulnerable to climate change in Brazil's semi-arid region.
+Tasked by the Special Advisory Office, this initiative aimed to create a data-driven framework to identify municipalities most vulnerable to climate change in Pernambuco's semi-arid region.

 The core of this project was the development of a weighted scoring model based on official governmental data sources, incorporating socioeconomic vulnerability, climate risk, and food and water security indicators.
 The final deliverable—an interactive Power BI dashboard—translates this complex index into an intuitive decision-making tool, enabling policymakers to allocate infrastructure investments for water resilience with maximum impact and transparency.